gonzalo-bulnes/simple_token_authentication/README.md

 Simple Token Authentication provides the ability to manage an `authentication_token` from your model instances.
 A model with that ability enabled is said to be **token authenticatable** (typically, the `User` model will be made token authenticatable).

 The gem also provides the ability for any controller to handle token authentication for one or multiple _token authenticatable_ models.
 That ability allows, for example, to automatically sign in an `user` when the correct credentials are provided with a request.
 A controller with that ability enabled is said to behave as a **token authentication handler**.
 The token authentication credentials for a given request can be provided either in the form of [query params][authentication_method_query_params], or [HTTP headers][authentication_method_headers].
-By default, the required credentials are the users's email and their authentication token.
+By default, the required credentials are the user's email and their authentication token.

 What happens when a request is provided with no credentials or incorrect credentials is [highly configurable][integration_with_other_authentication_methods] (some scenarios may require access to be denied, other may allow unauthenticated access, or provide others strategies to authenticate users).
 By default, when token authentication fails, Devise is used as a fallback to ensure a consistent behaviour with controllers that do not handle token authentication.